Manggarai people: Language

 The language spoken throughout the region is called Tombo Manggarai, a language with around 43 sub-dialects divided into 5 dialect groups which is very distinct from the languages of ethnic groups to the east and from Indonesian.
 The 5 dialect groups are Western Manggarai, Central West Manggarai, Central Manggarai, East Manggarai and Far East Manggarai.
 The latter, separated from other dialects by the Rembong language, is distributed in the north-central part of the island of Flores.
 It is spoken by about 300,000 people.
 There are also native speakers of the Rongga language (there are about 5,000 of them) living in three settlements in the southern part of the East Manggarai Regency.
 This language is not singled out even by most of Manggarai people themselves, because it is considered as part of the Manggarai language.

 Culture

 Religion

 More than 90% of the Manggarai people are Catholics; the eastern Manggarai in the region of Borong are Catholics.
-Some living in the west profess Sunnism (their number is approximately 33,898 people). and the population of the central part of the island adheres to traditional beliefs.
+Some living in the coastal west profess Sunnism (their number is approximately 33,898 people), the spread of Islam on the island of Flores most likely through trading sea-route.
+Meanwhile the population of the central part of the island adheres of traditional beliefs and later mixed with catholicism.
+This is because under the agreement of 1783 between Sultan Abdulkadim of Bima and dalu of Manggarai, muslim citizens including children of mix marriages, were prohibited to live in the Kedaluan areas and only able to live in coastal area such as Reo, Pota, Bari, Gunung Tallo, and Nangalili.

 Traditional beliefs of settlements in the central part of the island include the cult of the supreme creator god, Mori Karaeng, a form of ancestral worship.
 Massive celebrations are held by the priest to sacrifice buffalos (ata Mbeki), which are accompanied by ritual dances and battles between the two parties of men in military garb.